Code Completion

 Auto-completion

-While the standard Emacs tooling works just fine, we suggest that CIDER users consider using company-mode or corfu-mode instead.
-These can be used for auto-completion in both source code and REPL buffers, with the following advantages:
+While the standard Emacs tooling works just fine, we suggest that CIDER users consider using corfu or company-mode instead.
+These display the completion candidates in a popup as you type, in both source code and REPL buffers, with the following advantages:

 • A nicer UI.